U.S. sanctions on Iran threaten access to certain medicines -report

 As oil exports fall, it could result in higher inflation and affect the affordability of medicine, the report said.

-Last week the Treasury Department and the State Department said the Trump administration formed a new humanitarian mechanism to ensure "unprecedented transparency" into food and medical trade with Iran.
+Last week, the Treasury and State departments said the administration's new humanitarian mechanism would ensure "unprecedented transparency" into food and medical trade with Iran.

 The move sparked a debate on whether humanitarian trade would be eased or gummed up as it requires banks to reveal large amounts of information.

-Adam Smith, a lawyer who worked on sanctions under then-President Barack Obama, said the new mechanism could enhance humanitarian trade if the banks find that the markets are big enough to go through the trouble.
+Adam Smith, a lawyer who worked on sanctions under former President Barack Obama, said the new mechanism could enhance humanitarian trade if the banks find that the markets are big enough to go through the trouble.

 "I actually don't think this could make things worse," Smith said at the Atlantic Council.
 "But ... there's still more that needs to be released about how this will work and what the risks are if you get it wrong."